OCA/stock-logistics-warehouse/stock_reserve_rule/README.rst

 3 Locations:

 -  Stock / Zone A / Bin A1: 200 Funky socks
 -  Stock / Zone B / Bin B1: 100 Funky socks
 -  Stock / Zone C / Bin C1: 100 Funky socks

 3 Reservation Rules, in the following order

 -  Zone A must have full quantities
 -  Zone B
 -  Zone C

 2 Delivery Orders:

 -  Origin: Outgoing shipment (reservation rules demo 1)
 -  Origin: Outgoing shipment (reservation rules demo 2)

 Scenario:

 -  Activate Storage Locations and Multi-Warehouses
-- You can open Inventory > Configuration > Stock Reservation Rules to activate and see the rules (by default in demo, the rules are created inactive)
+-  You can open Inventory > Configuration > Stock Reservation Rules to see the rules
 -  Open Transfer: Outgoing shipment (reservation rules demo 1)
 -  Check availability: it has 150 units, as it will not empty Zone A, it will not take products there, it should take 100 in B and 50 in C (following the rules order)
 -  Unreserve this transfer (to test the second case)
 -  Open Transfer: Outgoing shipment (reservation rules demo 2)
 -  Check availability: it has 250 units, it can empty Zone A, it will take 200 in Bin A1 and 50 in Bin B1.
 -  If you want to explore further, you can add a custom domain to exclude rules (for instance, a product category will not use Zone B).

 Bug Tracker
 ===========